 For those hospital inpatients whose symptoms are well controlled, or whose discharge plans are in place, a LOROS admission may not be appropriate, even if it is a patient's preference.

-Referrals may be made electronically (via PRISM or SystmOne) or using the single referral form below (UHL referrals only), where possible please send this electronically, via Secure NHS email, to the relevant LOROS Team(s).
+Referrals may be made electronically (via PRISM or SystmOne) or using the Single Referral form below (UHL and Rainbows Hospice referrals only).
+Where possible please send the Single Referral form electronically, via Secure NHS or UHL email, to the relevant LOROS Team(s).
 For all ward referrals please call (0116) 231 3771.

 Please clearly identify the specific reasons for referral.

 It is very useful to share relevant clinical information as you refer the patient – for example recent hospital letters, a share with consent on SystmOne, oncology annotations.

 All referrals must have the consent of the patient